still-standing/running-adventures/_posts/running/2019-01-04-route-towards-the-half-marathon-post.markdown

 <img src="../../images/first21k.jpg" alt="">

-You may notice that I started way to strong, and I actually finished the run walking...
+You may notice that I started way too strong, and I actually finished the run walking...
 But again, the good thing is that there is definitely room for improvement!

 ### When **Bergamot** drops a bomb